DevTaube/Wein2D.js/README.md

                 // render calls //////////////////////////////////////////////////

                 // fill the screen with blue
-                wein2dApplication.fill(255, 11, 138, 143);
+                wein2dApplication.fill(11, 138, 143, 255);

                 // draw the cube
-                wein2dApplication.drawRect(
+                wein2dApplication.drawRectangle()
-                    (wein2dApplication.width - CUBE_SIZE) / 2.0, // draw at the center of the screen (x axis)
+                    .setPosition((wein2dApplication.width - CUBE_SIZE) / 2.0, wein2dApplication.height - CUBE_SIZE - cubeHeight) // draw at the center of the screen and cube's height
-                    wein2dApplication.height - CUBE_SIZE - cubeHeight, // draw at the cube's height (y axis)
-                    CUBE_SIZE, CUBE_SIZE, // draw the cube with it's width and height 255, 255, 255, 255 // draw the cube white
+                    .setSize(CUBE_SIZE, CUBE_SIZE) // draw the cube with it's width and height .setColor(255, 255, 255) // draw in white
-                );
+                    .rotateDegrees(cubeHeight) // rotate it by its height in degrees (why? because it looks cool) .draw(); // draw it
             }
         </script>
     </head>